XeroAPI/xero-java-oauth2-app/README.md

 ### Save your Xero client secret
 * At developer.xero.com - click the "Save" button.
 You secret is now hidden.

 ### Deploy your Heroku App
 * Click the "Deploy App" button ... app will build and deploy
 * Click the "view" button to launch your app in a browser.

 ![Heroku : Create New App](images/heroku-newapp-03.png)

+###Ready to play with this code?
+Fork the repository, clone, edit the code, push changes and deploy to Heroku again.

 ## Import the project into Eclipse

-To modify this code, clone or download the repository.
+To start you can clone or download this repository to your local machine.

 Then, in Eclipse, go to File > New > Java Working Set and create a working set called “Xero Java App" (or something appropriate).